Make an appointment with your GP if you think you or your child has a food allergy.

 - how you should interpret food labels

-- if any alternative sources of nutrition are needed
+- if you need any alternative sources of nutrition

 - how long the diet should last